Courthouse steps with scales of justice

 Filing for Divorce at Victorville Courthouse: A Complete Guide (2026)

-What to expect when you file for divorce at the High Desert District courthouse in Victorville — forms, timelines, hearings, and what comes next.
+What to expect when you file for divorce at the Barstow Family Court — forms, timelines, hearings, and what comes next.

 If you are considering divorce and live in the High Desert area, one of your first questions is likely "Where do I file, and what happens there?"
-For residents of Victorville, Hesperia, Apple Valley, Adelanto, and the surrounding communities, the answer is the same: the High Desert District of the San Bernardino County Superior Court, located at 14455 Civic Dr, Victorville, CA 92392.
+For residents of Victorville, Hesperia, Apple Valley, Adelanto, and the surrounding communities, the answer is the same: the Barstow Family Court, located at 235 East Mountain View Street, Barstow, CA 92311.
+(Note: Family law cases moved from the Victorville courthouse to Barstow in July 2021.)

 This guide walks you through the divorce filing process in Victorville — from the forms you need to what happens at the courthouse, how long it takes, and what comes after your hearing date is set.
 It is designed to give you a realistic picture of the process so you can plan accordingly.